chumaky/docker-images/README.md

 ## Datero image
 Datero engine image is built on top of individual postgres [images](#individual-fdw-images) with single FDW installed.
 It's a mix image which contains all supported FDW extensions available for installation.
-It makes it possible to query data from different by nature databases within single `SELECT` statement.
-Which in fact implements `Heterogeneous SQL` feature.

 Image|Dockerfile
 -|-